MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 ### Set using MDM polices with Intune
 1. Log into the Intune management portal and go to __Software Update>Windows 10 Update Rings__.
 Click “+” to create an Update Ring policy.
-2. Under __Servicing Channel__, select Fast or Slow to assign Insider Preview builds from an Insider Preview Ring.
+2. Under __Servicing Channel__, select "Fast" or "Slow" to assign Insider Preview builds from an Insider Preview Ring.
 See [Windows readiness levels and flight rings](wip-4-biz-flight-levels-and-rings.md) for more information about each choice.
 3. Adjust __Feature update deferral period__ if you want to defer deployment of Insider Preview builds for a certain number of days after release.
 4. Click __OK__ and __Create__ to set policy.
 5. Go to __Assignments__ to assign policy to users and devices.
 Note: you can create groups with one or more users or devices in Intune under __Groups__.